Many guys read my advice on meeting women and start talking to strangers. Inevitably, they’ll email me with something like,

-A inquiry that kept coming up was: “This is amazing, but what do I say after I make an introduction?
-How do I transition into a full-blown conversation?”
+“This is amazing, but what do I say after I introduce myself?
+How do I move it to a full-blown conversation?”

-One caveat: If you approach a woman during your daily outing (at a shop, bookstore), and are direct with your intentions (“I thought you were cute”, “I had to come meet you”), always introduce yourself (or ask her name) right after the delivery.
+One caveat: If you approach a woman during the day and are direct with your intentions (“I thought you were cute”, “I had to come meet you”), always introduce yourself or ask her name right after.
 If you wait she’s going to feel awkward and give an excuse for why she has to leave.

-So after your first words, there are numerous ways to bridge the gap between small talk and deeper conversation…
+So after your first words, there are 4 common ways to bridge the gap to deeper conversation.

 Ask a general question

 Straightforward and simple.
 Ask her a question and listen carefully.
 Then you can make a statement relating back and build a conversation from there.

 Just don’t hammer her repeatedly with questions, let it take it’s natural course.

 - “What brings you to Newbury Street on this gorgeous day?”

 - “So, where are you from?” (during the day)

 - “How do you all know each other?” (if she’s with people, it also helps determine the relationships between them)